abpframework/abp/docs/en/Blog-Posts/2020-09-17 v3_2_Preview/POST.md

 * **Dynamic C# HTTP API proxies**, so you can directly consume your backend API by injecting the application service interfaces.
 * Some other **fundamental services** like `ISettingProvider`, `IFeatureChecker`, `ICurrentUser`...

 Also, the standard .net services are already available, like caching, logging, validation and much more.
-Since the ABP Framework is layered itself, all the non MVC UI related features are already available.
+Since the ABP Framework is layered itself, all the non MVC UI related features are already usable for the Blazor UI.

 ### Pre-Built Modules

-And some modules have been implemented;
+Some modules have been implemented;

 * **Identity** module is pre-installed and provides user**, role and permission management**.
 * **Profile management** page is implemented to allow to change password and personal settings.

 ### About the Blazorise Library

 We've selected the [Blazorise](https://blazorise.com/) as a fundamental UI library for the Blazor UI.
-It already support different HTML/CSS frameworks and significantly increases the developer productivity.
+It already supports different HTML/CSS frameworks (like Bootstrap, Bulma, Ant Design...) and significantly increases the developer productivity.

 We also have a good news: **[Mladen Macanović](https://github.com/stsrki)**, the creator of the Blazorise, is **joining to the core ABP Framework team** in the next weeks.
 We are excited to work with him to bring the power of these two successfully projects together.

 ### The Tutorial

-We are currently in progress of updating the web application development tutorial for the Blazor UI.
-Follow the [@abpframework](https://twitter.com/abpframework) Twitter account to get informed once it's done.
+We are currently in progress of updating the [web application development tutorial](https://docs.abp.io/en/abp/3.2/Tutorials/Part-1) for the Blazor UI.
+Follow the [@abpframework](https://twitter.com/abpframework) Twitter account to get informed once it's ready.

 ### Get started with the Blazor UI